nuxeo-archives/nuxeo-platform-categorization/README.txt

   $ hg clone https://hg.nuxeo.org/addons/nuxeo-platform-categorization/nuxeo-platform-categorization-coverage
   $ hg clone https://hg.nuxeo.org/addons/nuxeo-platform-categorization/nuxeo-platform-categorization-language

-The models are hold in their own mercural repositories in subfolders so as to avoid polluting the history of the service package with large blobs that can take a long time to download.
+The models are hold in their own mercurial repositories in subfolders so as to avoid polluting the history of the service package with large blobs that can take a long time to download.